Ian F. Akyildiz: Cognitive Radio Networks/Dynamic Spectrum Access Networks

-2010s and 2020s

 Nanonetworks/Internet of NanoThings

-From the nano-device perspective, Akyildiz and his student Jornet proposed for the first time and investigated the use of graphene to develop nano-antennas for electromagnetic (EM) communication in nanonetworks in.
+Akyildiz and his student Josep Miquel Jornet proposed for the first time and investigated the use of graphene to develop nano-antennas for electromagnetic (EM) communication in nanonetworks.
 This paper showed that, by using a narrow graphene nanoribbon (GNR), an antenna just a few hundreds of nanometers long and tens of nanometers wide could radiate EM waves in the Terahertz (THz) band (0.1-10 THz).
 This framework is used to characterize the propagation characteristics of Surface Plasmon Polariton (SPP) waves in graphene.
-This work has become a foundation stone for EM nanonetworks and a US Patent was obtained for this technology in 2017.

 Akyildiz and Jornet also proposed a plasmonic nano-transceiver that intrinsically operate in the THz band in where the basic idea is based on the integration of III-V High-Electron-Mobility Transistors (HEMT) with graphene in.
 In 2016, a US Patent is obtained for this technology.

-Akyildiz and his PhD student Jornet also developed very large plasmonic nano-antenna Planar Array with 32x32 (in total of 1024) elements which is called "Ultra-Massive MIMO communication systems" in and a patent was issued for this idea in 2017.
+Akyildiz and Jornet also developed very large plasmonic nano-antenna Planar Array with 32x32 (in total of 1024) elements which is called'"Ultra-Massive MIMO communication systems" in and a patent was issued for this idea in 2017.

-Molecular Communication/Internet of BioNanoThings
+Molecular communication/Internet of BioNanoThings

 While nanonetworks do not operate based on radio frequency spectrums, they mainly exploit networking paradigms which are fundamentally different yet “wireless” such as molecular communication, where the information is coded and communicated by molecules as explored in and the term “Internet of BioNanoThings: was coined in the paper for the first time.

 Akyildiz and his student Pierobon also developed one of the first realistic molecular communication channel models and capacity analysis for molecular communication in.

 TeraHertz Band Communication

 Terahertz Band (0.1-10 THz) communication is envisioned as one of the key wireless technologies of the next decade.
-The THz band will help to overcome the spectrum scarcity problems and capacity limitations of current wireless networks, by providing an unprecedentedly large bandwidth.
-In addition, THz-band communication will enable a plethora of long-awaited applications ranging from instantaneous massive data transfer among nearby devices in Terabit Wireless Personal and Local Area Networks, to ultra-high-definition content streaming over mobile devices in 6G systems.
+The THz band plans to help overcome the spectrum scarcity problems and capacity limitations of current wireless networks, by providing an unprecedentedly large bandwidth.
+In addition, THz-band communication will supposedly enable a plethora of applications ranging from instantaneous massive data transfer among nearby devices in Terabit Wireless Personal and Local Area Networks, to ultra-high-definition content streaming over mobile devices in 6G systems.

 The THz-band channel was investigated in and the first channel model was developed for this almost unexplored frequency range.
 The peculiarities of the channel were captured by utilizing radiative transfer theory to account for the absorption from different types of gaseous molecules.
 In addition, he analytically calculated the channel capacity of the THz band for different medium compositions and power allocation schemes.